tkapa/SSW.Rules.Content/rules/do-you-know-how-to-interact-with-images/rule.md

 New Tab opens the image in a new tab by itself at a larger scale.
 This should be indicated by a Link Pointer Cursor when hovering over this image.
 New Tabs should be used when -

-  * It is a manual, instructions, or something that should interrupt the current workflow
+  * It is a manual, instructions or something that should interrupt the current workflow
   * It is meant to be printed
   * It is a very high resolution that you want to give the user access too.
   * It is hosted externally.